 The forex market is imperfect, and it changes from time to time.
 Sometimes there is too much volatility, and sometimes the volatility is low, there are many other aspects in the forex markets which changes with time.
 So having multiple setups in your strategy can help you efficiently deal with this.

 The forex market is imperfect and is dependent on various factors.
-So, if there was any holy grail indicator which provides a 100% win rate then do you think any trader would lose money in forex?
+So, if there was any holy grail indicator that provides a 100% win rate then do you think any trader would lose money in forex?
 Absolutely not!
 The whole idea behind the indicators was to improve your trading by presenting the historical data to the traders in an effortless way.
 But a lot of traders do not understand this and place a trade totally dependent on an indicator.
 And end up losing money.

 For eg., you are using an indicator called relative strength index, and according to the indicator, you should enter a buy trade when the price is as level 30 and enter a sell trade when the price is at level 70.
-The idea behind this is that level 70 represents overbought area and level 30 represents the oversold area.
+The idea behind this is that level 70 represents the overbought area and level 30 represents the oversold area.

 It may work sometimes but not always, if you enter into a trade just based on this principle then it may get you into trouble because it sometimes works and sometimes it doesn’t and hence can make you lose your money.
 Indicators should be used but only as a one confirmation tool and not as an entry trigger.
 One should not be dependent on indicators for placing a trade.
 You should look for many different things before getting into a trade and most importantly you should know the reason why you are getting into that trade.
 The forex trading strategy that work will make you understand why are you buying or selling at that particular position and not just taking trade looking at the indicators.
 So, the successful forex trading strategy will help you understand the market clearly.

-6. Swim with the tide Strategy
+6. Swim with the tide strategy

 Always remember that the forex market is imperfect.
 The market changes from time to time; the forex strategy which you use should adjust itself according to the market.
 The market acts differently in different sessions.
 You can expect high volatility in the London and New York session, but you can’t expect the same in the Asian session.
 Because this is how the market works, no one can tell how the market is going to behave the next week or next month.
 So you should have a strategy which lets you be versatile with your trading setups.

-I have been trading for a long time now, and I am telling you from my experience that the same trading strategy does not suit with every currency pair you are trading.
+We have been trading for a long time now, and I am telling you from my experience that the same trading strategy does not suit with every currency pair you are trading.
 Yes, you are reading it right.
 There are eight major currencies in the forex market, and they make 28 major currency pairs which almost every trader trades.

 Each currency pair you trade behaves differently.
 Some pairs are good with support and resistance levels, and some are good with the chart patterns like head and shoulders.
 So, if you will stick to one single strategy and try to apply it to every chart you see, then you will end up losing money.
 Because that’s not how it’s done, you should be able to read the charts correctly and then be able to choose what rules can be applied here and how can these pair be traded.
 So, your strategy should allow you to adjust yourself in these situations and also according to each pair you trade.